dorszm/Test-cases-for-e-commerce/README.md

 ## Introduction

 This repository contains end-to-end (e2e) automated tests for a e-commerce platform (registration, login, searching products).
-The structure or project is based on BDD Scenarios as test cases, Page Object Modals and Cypress.
+The structure or project is based on BDD Scenarios as test cases, Page Object Modal and Cypress.
 For this project also is used demo version of Mailosaur (https://mailosaur.com/) to get verification code in registration process.

 ## Setup